Previously written – Pattaya.

 This tour included the transfer from our residence to Chalong pier and back.
 From the Chalong pier, we went around the Phuket island for the island hopping in the speed boat.
 Once we reached the dock, all I could see were the speed boats and the calm sea.

 The sea only looked calm!
 As soon we started our journey, I got to know that even sea rides can be bumpy!

 The destination was pretty far away!

 And for any sea fearing person like me, it was one hell of an experience.
-When something as powerful as a speedboat trembles when they cross the might waves, all the childhood poem suddenly started to make sense.
+When something as powerful as a speedboat trembles when they cross the mighty waves, all the childhood poem suddenly started to make sense.

 I was so scared that the destination still seemed impossible to reach!

-After this li’l adventure, we went for the a very local lunch at a restaurant on the island, where we were “transported” using a tractor.
+After this li’l adventure, we went for the very local lunch at a restaurant on the island, where we were “transported” using a tractor.

 After a full tummy, we did what every tourist would do – Enjoy the amazing waves and click hundreds of pictures!

 The next stop was coral island which was cleaner and more peaceful!

 And then, the necessary click with other backpackers of the gang happened on coral island!